Chewing Gum During Pregnancy – Is It Safe?

 If you can identify with the following, you should not be chewing gum at all.

-- If you have elevated sugar levels due to the onset of pregnancy-induced diabetes, you should avoid having chewing gums.
+- If you have elevated sugar levels due to the onset of pregnancy-induced diabetes, you should avoid chewing gum.

-- If doctors have deemed your body to be resistant to insulin, chewing sweetened gums should be totally restricted at all costs.
+- If doctors have deemed your body to be resistant to insulin, sweetened chewing gum should be totally restricted at all costs.

 - Common diabetes such as diabetes mellitus requires sugar levels to stay absolutely within the safe range throughout pregnancy.
 Chewing gum could fluctuate these levels and create complications.

 Precautions Pregnant Women Should Keep in Mind While Chewing Gum

 The following precautionary measures are recommended for pregnant women before and after chewing gum.